StoccoDavide/TrussMe-FEM/maple/lib/README.md

     # Extract the translation vector of the reference frame <RF>.
     Translation( RF::FRAME, $ ) :: Vector

-    # Affinet ransformation matrix corresponding to the rotation <angle> around
+    # Affine transformation matrix corresponding to the rotation <angle> around
     # the given <axis>.
     Rotate( axis::{string, symbol}, angle::algebraic, $ ) :: FRAME

-    # Extract the rotation vector of the reference frame <RF>.
+    # Extract the rotation matrix of the reference frame <RF>.
     Rotation( RF::FRAME, $ ) :: Matrix

     # Check if the variable <var> is of VECTOR type.